 - There are 2350 verses in the Bible concerning money.

-- Over 15% of the verses in Matthew, Mark and Luke is about material goods.
+- Over 15% of the verses in Matthew, Mark and Luke are about material goods.

 - Almost half of the parables that Jesus taught concern possessions.